BNLNPPS/swf-data-agent/README.md

 ## About

 This repository is for development of the _swf-data-agent_, which is the central data handling agent within the _swf_ testbed.
-This is currently work in progress.

 Functionality:
 *  It receives the MQ messages from the _swf-daqsim-agent_ and takes actions